 Waypoints features a curated digital library of beautifully-published historical documents that enshrine the key ideas of liberty and with which all high school students should be familiar.

-Waypoints also provides graduate-level tutorials and seminars for teachers.
+Waypoints also provides graduate-level tutorials for teachers.

 Waypoints are geographical markers that help travelers reach a destination.